crcandia/candia_lab/content/en/authors/admin/_index.md

 He teaches graduate and undergraduate courses in areas such as **network science, complex systems, computational social science, causal inference, statistics for data science, unsupervised machine learning, and technological entrepreneurship**, connecting theory with applied, data-driven problem solving.

 Outside academia, Cristian enjoys sailing, basketball, fitness training, fishing, music, and creative technology projects.
-He is also an amateur vocalist and DJ, and tends to approach side interests with the same curiosity, intensity, and playful experimentation that shape his research.
+He is also an amateur vocalist and DJ, and has explored improvisation, acting, and stand-up comedy—experiences that complement his broader interest in communication, audience engagement, and the craft of making complex ideas resonate.
 He has also been involved in volunteer work with **TECHO Chile** and the **Chilean Red Cross**, where he was awarded an **Exceptional Services Medal**.
 </div>

 <div id="bio-esp" style="display:none;">